sverros/MMCP/README.md

 Optional parameters include the output directory and the radius of inluence.

-  * output directory: the path to an output folder, flag with -out
+  * output directory: the path to an output folder defaulting to data_files/, flag with -out
-  * radius: the radius of influence, flag with -out
+  * radius: the radius of influence defaulting to 45 km, flag with -r

 This code is written with MPI and must be executed with the mpiexec command.
 The number of cores is specified at run-time.
 Execute with: